Financial Growth & Habits

 Not materialistic:

 Luke 12:15 states, “…‘Watch out!
 Be on your guard against all kinds of greed; life does not consist in an abundance of possessions.’”
-Those who are free of debt acknowledge this and usually live within their means, the way God intended His children to live.
+Those who are free of debt acknowledge this and usually live within their means, as God intended for His children.

 If you read this list and found yourself wanting to be on the other side of the fence, contact a Christian debt relief counselor at Faithworks Financial today so you can start developing these traits in your own life.